Skip to content

 As his influence expands and continues, it has become possible now to regard Ainslie not only as a figure of esteem, but as an ancestor from whom artists can draw their values and practice.
 Hence the title of this handbook.

 This handbook begins the process of discussing and discovering more about the life and career of Bill Ainslie than has been available before.
-It is also intended to create opportunity for long and deep studies of Ainslie as an artist and teacher and the context in which he worked.
+It is also intended to create an opportunity for long and deep studies of Ainslie as an artist and teacher and the context in which he worked.